-Early Intervention Services and Preschool Transition Needs - Services are provided, free of charge, to families within their homes to children birth to two years 8 months of age.
+Early Intervention Services and Transition Needs - Services are provided, free of charge, to families within their homes to children birth to two years 8 months of age.
 These services are provided by a team of licensed professionals.
-For more information and/or assistance with transitioning into ESD's preschool programs, please contact Beth Little with Developmental Pathways at 303-360-6600, b.little@dpcolo.org tour.
-In addition to seeing our campuses, during the first few days of school, all students are screened to determine first steps in the area of academics and social-emotional development.
+For more information and/or assistance with transitioning into ESD's preschool programs, please contact Beth Little with Developmental Pathways at 303-360-6600, b.little@dpcolo.org

-Transition from Early Intervention to Preschool - The Early Intervention team will meet with licensed professionals from Elizabeth Preschool in order to get to know you and your child more.
+Transition from Early Intervention to Preschool - The Early Intervention team will meet with licensed professionals from Elizabeth School District in order to get to know you and your child more.
 An evaluation and a meeting will take place at your child's home school.
-For more information contact Child Find at 303-646-6716.
+For more information, contact Child Find at 303-646-6716.